ivmai/libatomic_ops/README.md

 `./configure --help`.
 To build it from the development repository, `./autogen.sh` should be executed first.

+Alternatively, CMake could be use to build this package, e.g.
+`cmake . && cmake --build .` in this directory should work.

 Note that much of the content of this library is in the header files.
 However, two small libraries are built and installed: